Munich Deutsches Museum

 The tippy top of a V2 rocket.

 I had an opportunity to visit the Deutsch Museum in Munich during a visit to a supplier of machine tools so naturally the aviation exhibit was high on the list.
 Having helped on a working 1:1 scale model of the German V2 rocket engine, the original was neat to see.
-One of these rockets actually made it back to Canada (via boat fortunately) after the war, and ended up at nearby Centralia airport-no one knows what became of it after that.
+One of these rockets actually made it back to Canada (via boat fortunately) after the war, and ended up at nearby Picton airport-no one knows what became of it after that-but it was likely buried at the airport dump.
 Pictured at left is the very top of the rocket which extends through four floors of the museum.
 Below that, the view to the stairwell to the bottom of the rocket.
 Six photos below showing cutaway of the engine.
 Towards the end of the war, the American military had the good foresight to round up as many high level German engineers as possible to help them understand the engineering advancements in rocketry that would ultimately help America win the space race.

 Bachem BA 349 Natter